Cretalamna: Diet

 The tooth morphology of Cretalamna implies that it was a generalist.
 It was a predator and preyed upon large bony fish, turtles, mosasaurs, squids, and other sharks.
 For example, multiple teeth of C. appendiculata have been found around elasmosaurid Futabasaurus, suggesting it predated or scavenged that elasmosaur.
 Some tooth specimens of Cretalamna exhibit heavy wear—likely the result of drastic diet changes.

 Extinction

 A possible factor to the extinction of Cretalamna is increased competition with newer generalist sharks during the Cenozoic.
-It is widely believed that Otodus (and thus Carcharocles) is derived from Cretalamna due to its strong similarity to certain species within the genus.
+It is widely believed that Otodus is derived from Cretalamna due to its strong similarity to certain species within the genus.